What you'll need Resident Hand Book

 Recruiting for a club or organization.

-to an activity or event, even for the purpose of
+activity or event, even for the purpose of fund-raising.

 Taking, attempting to take, aiding another in taking or